Damon Harrison

-Damon Paul Harrison (born November 29, 1988) is a former American football defensive tackle.
-He played college football at William Penn University and was signed by the New York Jets as an undrafted free agent in 2012.
-He has also been a member of the New York Giants, Detroit Lions, Seattle Seahawks and Green Bay Packers.
+Damon Paul Harrison (born November 29, 1988) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the William Penn Statesmen and was signed by the New York Jets as an undrafted free agent in 2012.
+Harrison was also a member of the New York Giants, Detroit Lions, Seattle Seahawks and Green Bay Packers.
 According to Pro Football Focus, he led the league in run-stop percentage between 2013 and 2016.

-Early years
+Early life

 Harrison was born in New Iberia, Louisiana on November 29, 1988.
 He attended Lake Charles Boston High School, where he primarily played shooting guard on the school's basketball varsity team.
 On November 29, 2005, during his junior season, he injured the meniscus in his left knee, and gained "like 40 or 50 pounds" over the next two months.

 He decided to take on football for his senior year, playing both offensive and defensive line, and was an all-district and all-Southwest Louisiana selection in 2006.
 He was also named as the team captain and was selected as Lake Charles Boston's Offensive MVP and Defensive MVP along with being selected as the Lake Charles Boston's Offensive Lineman of the Year.

-Since much of recruiting takes place during a high school player's junior season, Harrison was overlooked by college scouts and wound up without any scholarship offer after his graduation.
+Since much of recruiting takes place during a high school player's junior season, Harrison was overlooked by college scouts and wound up without any scholarship offers after his graduation.
 He enrolled at Northwest Mississippi Community College, but dropped out after the first semester to work as a night stocker at Walmart in Lake Charles.
-However, he was later recruited to William Penn University, in Oskaloosa, Iowa, by former NMCC assistant coach Steve Miller.
+However, he was later recruited to William Penn University, in Oskaloosa, Iowa, an NAIA program, by former NMCC assistant coach Steve Miller.

 College career

 In his first year at William Penn, Harrison finished fifth on the team in tackles.
 As a sophomore and junior, he was voted second-team all-conference.
-During his senior season, he was recognized as NAIA All-American and first-team all-conference after posting 3.5 sacks and 8.5 tackles for losses among his team-high 60 tackles.
+During his senior season, he was recognized as first-team all-conference, after posting 3.5 sacks and 8.5 tackles for losses among his team-high 60 tackles.
 Throughout his college career, he started all 44 games he played at William Penn.

 Professional career

+Pre-draft

 Prior to the draft, Harrison worked out at Iowa State's pro day, and was "considered a late-round prospect in a weak class of nose tackle."
 The last player to have been selected from William Penn in the NFL Draft was Andy Stokes in 2005, who was taken by the New England Patriots with the final pick, and their last player to appear in an NFL game was Warren Loving in 1987.

-After receiving a seventh-round grade by Jeff Bauer, Jets' director of college scouting, Harrison went undrafted in the 2012 NFL Draft.
+After receiving a seventh-round grade by Jeff Bauer, Jets' director of college scouting, Harrison went undrafted in the 2012 NFL draft.
 Right after the draft, he was called by twelve NFL teams to join their practice camp squads.